MatthewPatey/Fixel/paper/sections/lrm.md

 The - (subtraction) operator yields the difference of its arguments.
 If both are colors then a new color is formed where each value is the difference of the two corresponding values of the operands.
 If one is a color and the other a number, then a new color is formed by subtracting each field of the color from the number, or the number from each field, depending on order.

 ### Relational Operators
-Relational operators are left associative and include the symbols <, >, <=, >=.
+Relational operators are left-associative and include the symbols <, >, <=, >=.
 These operators have a lower priority than additive operators.

 	relational-expression:
 		additive-expression